mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Range: This is the effective range of a weapon, the range at which an average user might have a chance of getting a shot on target.

-Short Range: If a target lies within one quarter of a weapon’s Range score, the attacker will gain DM+1 to all attack rolls made with it as they will be within the weapon’s Short Range.
+Short Range: If a target lies within one quarter of a weapon's Range score, the attacker will gain DM+1 to all attack rolls made with it as they will be within the weapon's Short Range.

-Long Range: If a target is beyond the weapon’s Range but less than twice the Range away, it is at Long Range.
+Long Range: If a target is beyond the weapon's Range but less than twice the Range away, it is at Long Range.
 The attacker will suffer DM-2 when making an attack roll.

-Extreme Range: If a target is beyond the weapon’s Long Range but less than four times the Range away, it is at Extreme Range.
+Extreme Range: If a target is beyond the weapon's Long Range but less than four times the Range away, it is at Extreme Range.
 The attacker will suffer DM-4 when making an attack roll.

 Weapon TL Range Damage Kg Cost Magazine Magazine Cost Traits Dagger 1 Melee 1D+2 0.2 Cr10 — — — Rifle 5 500 m 3D 3 Cr200 20 10 —